On this page you will learn information on how to reduce your risk of cancer. You will also find resources for your use.

+The Irish Cancer Prevention Network (ICPN) aims to reduce cancer risk for the people of Ireland.
 The ICPN consists of the HSE National Cancer Control Programme, Breakthrough Cancer Research, the Marie Keating Foundation, the National Screening Service, the Irish Cancer Society, the National Screening Service and the Irish Skin Foundation.
-The ICPN supports and collaborates cancer risk reducation initiatives.
+The ICPN supports and collaborates cancer risk reduction initiatives.

 For more information e-mail email@example.com